Calpoog/responsive_toolkit/README.md

   ],
 )
 ```
 The other column arguments can all be controlled using a responsive value in the same way.
-However, if you need to control the column type, or to control multiple arguments together, you'll need to use the generic `ResponsiveColumn` constructor and `ResponsiveColumnConfig` object.
+However, if you need to control the column type, or to control multiple arguments together, you'll want to use the generic `ResponsiveColumn` constructor and `ResponsiveColumnConfig` object.
+This saves you from creating separate `ResponsiveLayout.value` with their own `Breakpoints` object for each column property.

+`ResponsiveRow` takes a `Breakpoints` object of `ResponsiveColumnConfig` and a child.
+The following example shows how multiple properties of the column can be adjusted at once depending on the screen size.

 ```dart
 final int span = ResponsiveLayout.value(context, Breakpoints(xs: 12, md: 6, lg: 3));